Financial Provisioning Scheme for resource activity environmental authorities

 • information on how to lodge non-cash surety.

-Find out how the Scheme Manager assigns the relevant holder in the assigning an authority to a relevant holder guideline (PDF, 995KB).
+Find out how the Scheme Manager assigns the relevant holder in the Guideline 2: Assigning an authority to a relevant holder (PDF, 996KB).

 Fees

-If you hold an EA with an ERC of $100,000 or more, you will be charged an annual assessment fee.
+If you hold an EA with an ERC of $100,000 or more and you are in the risk assessment process, you will be charged an annual assessment fee as set out below and prescribed in the Mineral and Energy Resources (Financial Provisioning) Regulation 2019.

 At least $100,000 and less than $1 million $250